Events

 The quickest way is the food events page on Kata Jaam? — we track every festival, pop-up, and tasting event across the valley.

 Download the app to get push notifications so you don't find out about the good ones after they've ended.
+Several festivals sell out their tasting events 48 hours in advance; notifications make the difference.

 Types of events worth knowing